Siriraj Hospital: History

 The hospital was founded by King Chulalongkorn in 1888, two years after a worldwide cholera outbreak.
 It is named after the king's 18-month-old son, Prince Siriraj Kakudhabhand, who had died from dysentery a year before the opening of the hospital.
 The medical school was established two years later in 1890.

 Prince Dipangkorn Rasmijoti was also born here.

 Siriraj was the residence of the late King of Thailand, Bhumibol Adulyadej, from September 2009 to August 2013.
 He entered the hospital for treatment of a respiratory condition.
 In October 2014 King Bhumibol had gall bladder surgery at Siriraj.
-He died there on 13 October 2016.
+He died there on 13 October 2016 at the age of 88.

 Museums

 There are seven medical museums at Siriraj Hospital.
 They are the Siriraj Bimuksthan Museum, Ellis Pathological Museum, Congdons Anatomical Museum, Songkran Niyomsan Forensic Medicine Museum, Parasitological Museum, Touch Museum in Honor of Queen Mother Sirikit, and Sood Sangvichien Prehistoric Museum Laboratory.
 The permanent exhibits include sections on anatomy, pathology, congenital disorders, toxicology, techniques of Thai traditional medicine, and forensic pathology.

 In 2008, the temporary exhibit featured the role of Siriraj Hospital.
 The latest museum is Siriraj Bimuksthan Museum, opened in early 2013.
 The museum is housed in the renovated vintage architecture of the old Bangkok Noi railway station, next to Siriraj's newly opened private subsidiary Siriraj Piyamaharajkarun Hospital.
 The museum exhibits history of medicine in Thailand from traditional medicine to modern, and includes history of the Bangkok Noi area where the museum and the hospital are situated.